 - 3 tbsp porcini mushroom powder see note

 Wild Mushroom Miso Risotto

 - 30g (1 oz) pack dried wild mushrooms

 - 5 cups instant dashi

-- Place salt, sugar, perilla and porcini powder in a food processor and pulse to combine.
+- Place salt, sugar, and porcini powder in a bowl and whisk to combine.

 - Prepare the dashi according to the package's instructions.
 Reduce dashi to a simmer and stir in the reserved mushroom water and miso paste.
 Leave to simmer.

 - In a dutch oven, heat olive oil over medium heat.
 Add garlic and saute until fragrant.
 Add rice and reconstituted mushrooms to the pot and stir until the rice begins to crackle.

 - While stirring constantly, add sake, and cook until there is almost no moisture left.
 Add just enough miso soup to the rice to barely cover it.
 Cook, stirring constantly until the soup has almost disappeared.
 From here, add a ladle or two of the miso soup to the rice at a time, until the soup is gone and rice is smooth and creamy with a slight bite.
 Remove from heat.